“One of the most promising debuts of the past couple of years.”

 “Another outstanding achievement; (…) a subdued and at times funny exploration of humanity that subtly shifts into a moving meditation of that irrational little thing called love.”

 In short, Japanese cinema provided something for everyone – and through many of these cinematographical products a window on contemporary Japanese society was offered.
 Of course not all movies made this year are a must-see.
 So with our top 10, we aim to give a personal advice on which movies one should see.

 First of all, thanks to Jun Tanaka to have taken the time to answer my questions.
 The interview was conducted bilingually and the English translation of the interview will be published in the coming week.
 The decision to publish the Japanese version has a simple reason; the signifiers he uses are his own.
 As such…

-“Kurosawa’s masterful formal approach to cinematography shows vividly that creepiness lurks at the surface of society (…) Creepy is a masterpience and trulylives up to its name.
+“Kurosawa’s masterful formal approach to cinematography shows vividly that creepiness lurks at the surface of society (…) So yes, Creepy lives up to its name, as a masterpiece.
 And yes, you will think twice about getting cozy with your neighbours”.

 “Bamy is a fresh and compelling narrative, […] framing the unsettling unheimlich so sensible on the silver screen. […] we can’t wait till Tanaka’s cinematographical style comes into full bloom.”